 India Fellow is an experiential social leadership program for young Indians that include working full time for a year with a field partner organization (called host organization) on a specific project or issue together with training, peer learning and mentoring.
 This experience will empower India Fellows to find their own leadership potential, shape their futures and make a difference.

 We recently made new friends.
-Apart from having nearly 50 partner and support organisations, 98 fellows, many experienced mentors, we now have financial support from TATA Trusts and knowledge partners like UNESCO and Ideosync.
+Apart from having nearly 60 partner and support organisations, 125 fellows, many experienced mentors, we now have financial support from TATA Trusts and knowledge partners like UNESCO and Ideosync.
 Training resource partners also came in, in the form of Vidya Bhavan in Udaipur, Sanskriti Kendra in Delhi and SECMOL in Ladakh.
-We have best friends who support and advise us along the way, like Manali Shah, who can sing about trees and mountains as well as she helps in organization development and visioning.
+We have best friends who support and advise us along the way, like Manali Shah and Tejinder Bhogal, who can sing about trees and mountains as well as she help in organization development, visioning and reflective processes.

 The journey embedded in this story is not an easy one to be part of.
 It spans across cities and villages, plains and mountains.
 More importantly, it spans mindsets.
 Challenges appear and lots of hurdles are passed, but the heroes and heroines are not alone, they have each other.
 In the end they emerge stronger, wiser and with open hearts and mind about realities of the country and the love of the community.
 Where do we go from here?
 Well we are just beginning.
 With the dream of filling many more characters and chapters in this book, we hope to engage with a growing number of young people every year, in the hope that the leaders of tomorrow have a social consciousness and their own understanding of the world, so that together, we can bring about change.